muhadif/sprt/README.md

 - Authenticate with Spotify using the Authorization Code Flow
 - Store authentication tokens securely in a local file
 - Get information about your currently playing track
-- Display synchronized lyrics for the currently playing track
+- Display synchronized lyrics for the currently playing track with smooth transitions
+- Interactive Terminal User Interface (TUI) for all commands
+- Customizable UI with configurable colors and animations
+- Smooth animated transitions between different UI screens
 - Automatic token refresh when expired

 ## Installation